navibyte/geospatial/dart/geobase/README.md

 ## Features

+✨ New (0.2.0): Tiling schemes and tile matrix sets (web mercator, global geodetic).
+Also other improvements on coordinates, and refactorings on the code structure.

+Key features:
 * 🌐 *geographic* positions and bounding boxes (longitude-latitude-elevation)
 * 🗺️ *projected* positions and bounding boxes (cartesian XYZ)
 * 🏗️ coordinate transformations and projections (initial support)